CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 |------|------|
 | ![](img/without_motionBlur.png) | ![](img/motion_blur.png) |

-The cube has a velocity of 1 along y axis, and rotate about its z axis by 45 degrees.
+The cube has a velocity of 1 along y axis, and rotates about its z axis by 45 degrees.

 ### Antialiasing
 | Without AA | With AA |